Beauty Is No Longer Enough

 Native plants play an important role in the ecosystem.
-We know that that ‘beauty is no longer enough’.

 Save on water and fertilizer: Once established, if your native plants are properly sited they do not need fertilizer or water (except possibly during times of extreme drought.)
 You hear us constantly repeat ‘Right Plant Right Place’.
 If your soil is naturally dry, and you choose a plant that tolerates dry, it should be fine.
-If your soil is naturally moist, select a plant that requires a moist site.
+If your soil is naturally moist, then select a plant that requires a moist site.
 There is a native plant that will thrive in any naturally occurring condition.